Devanshi-karthik/CodeChef-Task/README.md

 The link to the webpage is : https://devanshi-karthik.github.io/CodeChef-Task/

 I have also included a screen recording of the same for easier understanding.
+The mp4 files will have to be downloaded in order to be viewed.